solygambas/next-projects/README.md

 - handling searches with an API route.
 - [caching posts](https://medium.com/@matswainson/building-a-search-component-for-your-next-js-markdown-blog-9e75e0e7d210) on each commit with Husky.

+## Acknowledgments

 This repository is based on 2 courses:

 - [Next.js & React - The Complete Guide](https://www.udemy.com/course/nextjs-react-the-complete-guide/) by Maximilian Schwarzmüller (2021)
 - [Next.js Dev to Deployment](https://www.udemy.com/course/nextjs-dev-to-deployment/) by Brad Traversy (2021)

+## Show Your Support

+If you find these projects helpful or interesting, please consider starring the repository.
+It's a simple gesture that helps to boost the visibility of the project and show appreciation for the effort put into creating it.
+Thank you!